NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Horizon Walker Dedication.md

 **Prerequisites** trained in Survival
 * * *
 You've mastered travel within a specific type of terrain.
-You gain the [[Feats/Favored Terrain|Favored Terrain]] feat.
+You gain the [[Favored Terrain|Favored Terrain]] feat.

 When in your favored terrain, you gain a +10-foot circumstance bonus to your travel Speed.
 When other creatures [[Actions/Follow the Expert|Follow the Expert]] with you as a guide in your favored terrain, they gain both the ability to ignore non-magical difficult terrain for the purpose of their travel Speed and the bonus to travel Speed.